Retail: Retail marketing

-Because patronage at a retail outlet varies, flexibility in scheduling is desirable.
-Employee scheduling software is sold, which, using known patterns of customer patronage, more or less reliably predicts the need for staffing for various functions at times of the year, day of the month or week, and time of day.
-Usually needs vary widely.
-Conforming staff utilization to staffing needs requires a flexible workforce which is available when needed but does not have to be paid when they are not, part-time workers; as of 2012 70% of retail workers in the United States were part-time.
-This may result in financial problems for the workers, who while they are required to be available at all times if their work hours are to be maximized, may not have sufficient income to meet their family and other obligations.
-Retailers can employ different techniques to enhance sales volume and to improve the customer experience, such as Add-on, Upsell or Cross-sell; Selling on value; and knowing when to close the sale.

-Transactional marketing aims to find target consumers, then negotiate, trade, and finally end relationships to complete the transaction.
-In this one-time transaction process, both parties aim to maximize their own interests.
-As a result, transactional marketing raises follow-up problems such as poor after-sales service quality and a lack of feedback channels for both parties.
-In addition, because retail enterprises needed to redevelop client relationships for each transaction, marketing costs were high and customer retention was low.
-All these downsides to transactional marketing gradually pushed the retail industry towards establishing long-term cooperative relationships with customers.
-Through this lens, enterprises began to focus on the process from transaction to relationship.
+Transactional marketing aims to identify target consumers, then negotiate, trade, and ultimately end relationships to complete the transaction.
+In this one-time transaction process, both parties seek to maximize their own interests.
+As a result, transactional marketing leads to follow-up issues such as poor after-sales service quality and a lack of feedback channels for both parties.
+In addition, because retail enterprises need to redevelop client relationships for each transaction, marketing costs are high and customer retention is low.
+All these drawbacks of transactional marketing have gradually pushed the retail industry towards establishing long-term cooperative relationships with customers.
+From this perspective, enterprises began to shift their focus from transactions to relationships.

-While expanding the sales market and attracting new customers is very important for the retail industry, it is also important to establish and maintain long term good relationships with previous customers, hence the name of the underlying concept, "relational marketing".
+While expanding the sales market and attracting new customers is very important for the retail industry, it is also important to establish and maintain long-term good relationships with previous customers, hence the name of the underlying concept, "relational marketing".
 Under this concept, retail enterprises value and attempt to improve relationships with customers, as customer relationships are conducive to maintaining stability in the current competitive retail market, and are also the future of retail enterprises.

 Modern technologies are often displayed in clean environments with much empty space.